FirebaseExtended/firebase-framework-tools/README.md

 | EnvVarConfig.value | string |Value associated with the environment variable |
 | EnvVarConfig.availability | RUNTIME | Where the variable will be available.
 For now this will always be RUNTIME |

-Many of these fields are shared with apphosting.yaml as well so see [our documentation](https://firebase.google.com/docs/reference/apphosting/rest/v1beta/projects.locations.backends.builds#runconfig) for additional context.
+Many of these fields are shared with apphosting.yaml.
+See the [runConfig reference documentation](https://firebase.google.com/docs/reference/apphosting/rest/v1beta/projects.locations.backends.builds#runconfig) for additional context.

 ### Metadata